giatronchin/ObsidianVault-repo/Cisco CCNA/Trunking Configuration.md

 An interface can be set to trunking or nontrunking, or to negotiate trunking with the neighbor interface.
 Trunk negotiation is managed by DTP, which operates on a point-to-point basis only, between network devices.

-DTP is a Cisco proprietary protocol that is automatically enabled on Catalyst 2960 and Catalyst 3650 Series switches.
+DTP is a Cisco proprietary protocol that is automatically enabled `switchport mode dynamic desirable` on old devices like Catalyst 2960 and Catalyst 3650 Series switches.

+On newer switches `switchport mode dynamic auto` is default administrative mode.

 DTP manages trunk negotiation only if the port on the neighbor switch is configured in a trunk mode that supports DTP.
 Switches from other vendors do not support DTP.
 To disable DTP or to enable static trunking from a Cisco switch **to a device that does not support DTP**, use the **switchport mode trunk** and **switchport nonegotiate** interface configuration mode commands.
 This causes the interface to become a trunk, but it will not generate DTP frames.

 ```
 S1(config-if)# switchport mode trunk
 S1(config-if)# switchport nonegotiate
 ```

+**Note**: also configuring peer port as an access port does lead to DTP disabling.

 To re-enable dynamic trunking protocol use the **switchport mode dynamic** **auto** command.